 Technically, a journal is a chronological log.
 Many professionals keep journals, including scientists and ship captains.
 Their journals are strictly for tracking their professional progress.

 A writer’s journal can hold many things: thoughts, ideas, stories, poems, and notes.
 It can hold dreams and doodles, visions and meditations.
 Anything that pertains to your creative writing ideas and aspirations can find a home inside your journal.

-Today, let’s explore an intimate style of journal writing, one in which we write about our own lives.
+Today, let’s explore an intimate style of journal writing, one in which we write about our own lives: reflective journaling.

 Some personal journals are diaries.
 A diary is merely an account of one’s daily activities and experiences.
 In a diary, we record what we did each day.

 A reflective journal is similar to a diary in that we document our experiences.
-However, reflective journal writing goes deeper than diary writing; it strives to gain greater understanding of our experiences rather than simply document them.
+However, reflective journaling goes deeper than diary writing; it strives to gain greater understanding of our experiences rather than simply document them.

-Reflective journaling is a form of creative writing that allow us to practice self-reflection, self-exploration, and self-improvement, and through reflective journal writing, we gain greater awareness through observation, contemplation, and writing.
-By chronicling various aspects of our lives, we become more self-aware.
+Reflective journaling is a form of creative writing that allow us to practice self-reflection, self-exploration, and self-improvement, and through reflective journaling, we gain greater awareness through observation, contemplation, and writing.
+By chronicling and then examining various aspects of our lives, we become more self-aware.

 The Art of Recalibration (by Kristin Donovan, who is a sisterly spirit but no relation) is a perfect example of reflective journaling in which stories about our lives are interwoven with our ideas about life itself.

 Reflective journaling has other practical applications, too.
 Other forms of creative writing, such as poems and stories, can evolve from reflective journaling.
 And by striving to better understand ourselves, we may gain greater insight to others, which is highly valuable for fiction writers who need to create complex and realistic characters.
 The more deeply you understand people and the human condition, the more relatable your characters will be.